CLOSED FOR THE SEASON,

 Why

 We are the Dorfman family and friends.
-Growing delicious Tennessee peaches that you just have to try.
+Growing delicious Tennessee peaches and apples that you just have to try.

 A small female owned and operated orchard, store and bakery in the heart of Mt.
 Juliet.
 We hope that the love of what we are doing comes thru in our baked goodies.